Skip to main content

 Aider does not appear to offer a free tier.
 Pricing starts at Open Source.
 Check the official site for any trial options or money-back guarantees.

-Can I use Devin for free?
+Can I use Devin (Cognition Suite) for free?

-In summary, Aider vs Devin comes down to how you prioritize speed, AI assistance, and pricing flexibility.
+In summary, Aider vs Devin (Cognition Suite) comes down to how you prioritize speed, AI assistance, and pricing flexibility.
 Scan the feature showdown and FAQs to match your workflow, then jump into the free trials to feel which experience delivers the best vibe.

 Ready to make your choice?